phil-opp/blog_os/blog/content/posts/01-multiboot-kernel/index.md

 - the executable will have two sections: `.boot` at the beginning and `.text` afterwards
 - the `.text` output section contains all input sections named `.text`
 - Sections named `.multiboot_header` are added to the first output section (`.boot`) to ensure they are at the beginning of the executable.
 This is necessary because GRUB expects to find the Multiboot header very early in the file.

-[^Linker 1M]: We don't want to load the kernel to e.g. `0x0` because there are many special memory areas below the 1MB mark (for example the so-called VGA buffer at `0xb8000`, that we use to print `OK` to the screen).

 So let's create the ELF object files and link them using our new linker script: